Miracles are nothing new to Filipinos, even before Christianity reached our islands.

 In the first decade of the 20th century, a man from Sta.
 Cruz decided to saw off a mulawin (molave) trunk to make a post for his house.
-To his astonishment, the core of the trunk revealed what appeared to be the Blessed Virgin’s silhouette.
-The post was used for the house and the sawed-off ends containing the image were kept in the house.
+To his astonishment, the trunk’s core revealed what appeared to be the Blessed Virgin’s silhouette.
+The post was used for the house, and the sawed-off ends containing the image were kept in the house.

-Word of the miracles spread all over Laguna, causing a tree-chopping frenzy among the locals hoping to find their own image of the Virgin.
-There were offers from a priest to buy the miraculous post for Php3,000 (which was refused) and from the Aglipayans to build a Church.
-After some years, interest died down and today, the Virgen de Molave is enshrined at Parish of Our Lady of Maulawin in Sta.
+Word of the miracles spread throughout Laguna, causing a tree-chopping frenzy among the locals hoping to find their image of the Virgin.
+There were offers from a priest to buy the miraculous post for PHP 3,000 (which was refused) and from the Aglipayans to build a church.
+After some years, interest died down, and today, the Virgen de Molave is enshrined at the Parish of Our Lady of Maulawin in Sta.
 Cruz, Laguna.

 2. Kambal na Krus (Tondo, Manila)

 On March 23, 1922, Crispino Lacandaso was chopping wood from a felled, century-old sampalok tree on a vacant lot at 1885 Juan Luna Street, Gagalangin, Manila.
-After much difficulty, the young laborer managed to cleave the trunk in two.
+After much difficulty, the young laborer cleaved the trunk in two.
 To his amazement, he saw a dark cross on a base, imprinted on both halves of the wood.

-The discovery of the twin crosses was considered a miracle, and instantly created a sensation among devout Catholics in the area.
-The pieces of wood were subsequently encased in glass, and later, installed in a small chapel that was built as a shrine where devotees could come to venerate the sacred twin crosses, especially during Holy Week .
+The discovery of the twin crosses was considered a miracle and instantly created a sensation among devout Catholics in the area.
+The pieces of wood were subsequently encased in glass and later installed in a small chapel built as a shrine where devotees could come to venerate the sacred twin crosses, especially during Holy Week.

 3. Batong Milagroso (Cavite)

-Most recently, in June 2008, a healing stone bearing the image of the Virgin Mary was found in Catanduanes.
-It is now housed at the chapel of Our Lady of Sorrows, at Barangay Paloay.
+In June 2008, a healing stone bearing the image of the Virgin Mary was found in Catanduanes.
+It is now housed at the chapel of Our Lady of Sorrows at Barangay Paloay.